Judit3/swhomes/README.md

 ### Key information of the site

 - What are the latest home design
-- How to become a data base contributor and take part.
+- How to become a data base contributor and take part
-- A way for people to locate and contact the site owners.
+- A way for people to locate and contact the site owners

 ### Target audience